 Chipotle Mexican Grill (CMG) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the Mexican food chain had gained 0.24% in the past month.
-In that same time, the Retail-Wholesale sector lost 0.49%, while the S&P 500 gained 1.95%.
+Heading into today, shares of the Mexican food chain had lost 1.69% over the past month, lagging the Retail-Wholesale sector's loss of 1.25% and the S&P 500's gain of 0.59% in that time.

 Investors will be hoping for strength from CMG as it approaches its next earnings release, which is expected to be October 22, 2019.
-The company is expected to report EPS of $3.15, up 45.83% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.38 billion, up 12.35% from the prior-year quarter.
+In that report, analysts expect CMG to post earnings of $3.15 per share.
+This would mark year-over-year growth of 45.83%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.38 billion, up 12.35% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $13.38 per share and revenue of $5.49 billion.
-These totals would mark changes of +47.68% and +12.85%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $13.38 per share and revenue of $5.49 billion, which would represent changes of +47.68% and +12.85%, respectively, from the prior year.

-Any recent changes to analyst estimates for CMG should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for CMG.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.32% higher.
-CMG is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.32% higher within the past month.
+CMG is holding a Zacks Rank of #2 (Buy) right now.

-Looking at its valuation, CMG is holding a Forward P/E ratio of 62.83.
-This represents a premium compared to its industry's average Forward P/E of 24.27.
+Investors should also note CMG's current valuation metrics, including its Forward P/E ratio of 61.59.
+For comparison, its industry has an average Forward P/E of 21.9, which means CMG is trading at a premium to the group.

-Also, we should mention that CMG has a PEG ratio of 3.41.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Restaurants was holding an average PEG ratio of 2.23 at yesterday's closing price.
+We can also see that CMG currently has a PEG ratio of 3.34.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Retail - Restaurants was holding an average PEG ratio of 2.07 at yesterday's closing price.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
 This group has a Zacks Industry Rank of 153, putting it in the bottom 40% of all 250+ industries.